 While we might often consider Venice as that primary cluster of islands, the truth is Venice spreads further than this.
-Venice is made up of 118 islands, some naturally present since the city’s founding, others built up artificially.
+There are 118 Venetian islands, some naturally present since the city’s founding, others built up artificially.

-All of these islands are connected by a network of canals and bridges, but some might be a bit further and require a quick boat trip.
+All of these islands are connected by a network of canals and bridges.
 If you have some time in Venice, take the opportunity to go beyond Venice and explore the Venetian Islands.

 If we consider the cluster of islands that make up the primary city of Venice, these are the most commonly visited islands of Venice:

-- San Marco Island: This is the main island of Venice and is home to famous landmarks, including St. Mark’s Square, the Doge’s Palace, and St. Mark’s Basilica (Plaza San Marco, 328).
+- San Marco Island: This is the main island of Venice.
+It is home to famous landmarks, including St. Mark’s Square, the Doge’s Palace, and St. Mark’s Basilica.

 - Murano Island: Just a quick boat ride away, Murano is famous for its glass-making industry.
 Here visitors can see artisans at work, visit the Glass Museum, and buy exquisite glass made on-site.

-- Burano Island: Known for its colorful houses and lace-making industry, Burano is a charming island not far away from the main city.
+- Burano Island: Known for its colorful houses and lace-making industry.
+It is a charming island not far away from the main city.

-- Lido di Venezia: To the south of Venice, this island is a popular beach destination and hosts the Venice International Film Festival.
+- Lido di Venezia: To the south of Venice, this island is a popular beach destination.
+It also hosts the Venice International Film Festival.

 - Giudecca: Some would still consider this part of central Venice, located to the south.
 Giudecca is located across the canal from San Marco and offers stunning views of the city skyline.